elix-tech/kmol/README.md

 Models are built using PyTorch and PyTorch Geometric.

 ## Installation
+Cuda toolkit of at least 11.1 needs to be install.
 Dependencies can be installed with conda:
 ```bash
 conda env create -f environment.yml